 Field-hunting tip

-Look in extraterrestrial origin country — that is the host setting where pallasite typically forms.
+Look in extraterrestrial origin country, the host setting where pallasite typically forms.
 If you start seeing olivine, kamacite, taenite in float, you are in the right ground.
 Field specimens usually show a massive, rounded olivine crystals embedded in a nickel-iron matrix habit, so train your eye for that shape before scanning the outcrop.